 - Gordon’s Pass: If you don’t mind walking, this is one of the most beautiful fishing spots you could ever ask for.
 The jetties down near the pass hold Snapper, Snook, Jacks, Redfish, and Sharks.
 It’s a good mile from the nearest parking spot, though.

 - Golden Gate Canal: Fancy trying out Naples’s famous canal fishing?
 A good place to start is around Golden Gate Community Park.
 There’s a boat ramp here, and a path running near the canal so you can try a few spots until you find the fish.
-Largemouth and Peacock Bass are the main targets, but you can also find various Panfish.
+Largemouth and Peacock Bass are the main targets, but you can also find various Panfish such as Bluegill.

 Naples Fishing Tournaments